Allied Health CAA Program

-The Allied Health CAA is designed to provide students with little to no medical knowledge the basic skills to begin a career in the Allied Health industry.
+The Allied Health CAA Program provides students with little to no medical knowledge the basic skills to begin a career in the Allied Health industry.
 Students take “Bridge” courses to prepare them for entry into various Allied Health certificate programs.
 These basic skills courses are taught with contextualized instruction to bring students in step with healthcare occupational practices, while providing hands-on instruction.
-Students also have the benefit of the cohort model/learning community to support their academic success.
+Students also have the benefit of a learning community to support their academic success.

-To explore various pathways and find one that may work for you, please visit: http://www.gointohealthcare.org
+To explore various career pathways and find one that may work for you, please visit: gointohealthcare.org.

 Allied Health — Fall Courses

 |MATH 110||Elementary Algebra||5.0 Units|